FOREX-Euro holds 8-week highs against the dollar as dovish Fed weighs

 In emerging markets, the Turkish lira TRYTOM=D3 weakened to as much as 8.48 versus the dollar, close to its record low of 8.58 reached in early November.

-The currency, among the worst performers in emerging markets this year due to worsening relations with the United States and worries about a dovish central bank governor, was last quoted at 8.33.
+The currency, among the worst performers in emerging markets this year due to worsening relations with the United States and worries about a dovish central bank governor, recouped some losses during the morning and was last quoted at 8.3150.

 Elsewhere, the Australian AUD=D3 and New Zealand dollars NZD=D3 rose toward one-month highs.

-In the cryptocurrency market, Bitcoin BTC=BTSP reclaimed the $50,000 mark, last trading 7.6% higher at $52,862 and recouping some of its losses from last week triggered by U.S. President Joe Biden's plan to raise capital gains taxes for wealthy investors.
+In the cryptocurrency market, Bitcoin BTC=BTSP reclaimed the $50,000 mark, jumping over 8% and on course to snap five straight days of losses exacerbated by U.S. President Joe Biden's plan to raise capital gains taxes for wealthy investors.

 World FX rateshttps://tmsnrt.rs/2RBWI5E